terraref/documentation/sensor-data-standards.md

 ### Current Practice

-In TERRA-REF v0 release, sensor metadata is stored and exchanged using formats defined by LemnaTec.
+In the TERRA-REF release, sensor metadata is generally stored and exchanged using formats defined by LemnaTec.
 Sensor metadata is stored in `metadata.json` files for each dataset.
 This information is ingested into Clowder and available via the "Metadata" tab [metadata.jsonld API endpoint](https://terraref.ncsa.illinois.edu/clowder/assets/docs/api/index.html#!/datasets/getMetadataJsonLD).

 Manufacturer information about devices and sensors are available via Clowder in the[ Devices and Sensors Information](https://github.com/terraref/sensor-metadata/) collection.
 This collection includes datasets representing each sensor or calibration target containing specifications\/datasheets, calibration certificates, and associated reference data.